 • Definition of Service Mode and Visitor Mode runs: An observing programme, as described in a single proposal, may consist of one or more runs.
-Multiple runs should only be requested for observations with different instruments and/or for different observing modes (e.g., Service Mode, Visitor Mode or pre-imaging runs) and/or for differing observational conditions (e.g., seeing, transparency).
+Multiple runs should only be requested for observations with different instruments and/or for different observing modes (e.g., Service Mode, Visitor Mode or pre-imaging runs) and/or for differing observing conditions (e.g., seeing, transparency).
 In particular, Service Mode runs should not be split according to time-critical windows, or used to group targets according to their Right Ascensions.
 Proposers should split Visitor Mode observations at different epochs (e.g., due to different target RAs) into separate runs.

-- Scheduling constraints must be specified correctly as the telescope schedules are prepared using software that relies on accurate constraints (Alves 2005, The ESO Messenger, 119, 20 and Patat & Hussain 2013 in "Organizations, People and Strategies in Astronomy 2" (OPSA 2), ed.
+- Scheduling constraints must be specified correctly as the telescope schedules are prepared using software that relies on accurate constraints [Alves 2005, The ESO Messenger, 119, 20 and Patat & Hussain 2013 in "Organizations, People and Strategies in Astronomy 2" (OPSA 2, ed.
 Heck, p.
-231).
-Observing/scheduling constraints that are not indicated or that are inaccurately specified in BOX 12 of ESOFORM are unlikely to be taken into account by the scheduler.
+231)].
+Observing/scheduling constraints that are not indicated or that are inaccurately specified in Box 12 of the ESOFORM are unlikely to be taken into account by the scheduler.
 Retrofitting scheduling constraints after the release of the schedule is not possible. - Precipitable water vapour (PWV) constraints: PWV constraints must be specified for VISIR and all APEX instruments in the "Additional Notes" column of the Target macro.
-Please see the ESOFORM User Manual for more details. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission.
+Please see the ESOFORM User Manual for more details. - VLT-XMM proposals: Proposers must indicate in the ESOFORM if they are applying for VLT-XMM time under the ESA-ESO agreement (see Section 4.10).
+VLT-XMM proposals may include observing runs to be executed in Period 101 and/or 102. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission.